AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/caching.md

     - previous failed request
     - performance data

-> :bulb: Temporary cache entries will always be stored in session storage or in memory.
+> :bulb: Temporary cache entries will always be stored in session storage or in memory unless overridden by the user with the `temporaryCacheLocation` cache option.
 MSAL will fallback to memory storage if local/session storage is not available.

 > :bulb: The authorization code is only stored in memory and will be discarded after redeeming it for tokens.